johnandersen777/johnandersen777.github.io/content/about.md

 - "John's trying to do ethical graffiti" [Ms. Elizabeth]

-  - Everything is Art, Infrastructure should be elegant and beautiful. grep Train of thought graffiti.
+  - Everything is Art, Infrastructure should be elegant and beautiful.
+It should be a reflection of its people. grep Train of thought graffiti.

 ---